cherrytwist/cherrytwist/docs/community-membership.md

 * To be updated as to developments in that community
 * To connect and interact with other users in that community
 * To have their contributions visible, both in terms of profile and to make a statement
-* To see what is happening within a private Hub / Challenge
+* To see what is happening within a private Space / Subspace
 * To be inspired by what is happening

 # Becoming a Community Member